papagiannakis/Elements/Elements/extensions/Project/README.md

 2) Graphics
    -> Requires an OpenGL 4.1+ compatible enviroment

+Files included:
+1) beautification.py
+2) screenshot.py
+3) billboard_label_component.py
+4) subtitle_system.py
+5) beautification+Screenshot.py example
+6) examples for subtitles and labels
+7) tests
+8) README FILE

 ***IMPORTANT***
--> In the first place we had been created a private repository and we had all the files there.
-So , now in this repository all of them looks like perfect without changes.
+-> In the first place we had created a private repository and had all the files.
+ So , now we made a new branch and added the files in theis final version.